christiannwamba/jumpstart-react-workshop/README.md

     What’s happening?

-      1. At line 11, we are writing a JSX and rendering this JSX at line 13.
+      1. We are writing a JSX and rendering this JSX.
       2. The `props` object is also passed to the JSX using **spread operators**.